LSgeo/earth_blender/Hillshades/hillshades.md

      > In QGIS: *Export>Save as>Rendered Image*

 5. Adjust the *scale* parameter in the *Displacement* node (purple box) until the heightmap is suitably scaled for your data.
+6. Adjust remaining settings for the green texture box to adjust the appearance of the rendered surface.
+7. Adjust scene *Render Properties* (camera icon in right hand menu) to set the *Render Engine* to *Cycles* and *Feature Set* to *Experimental*.
+Optionally set Device to GPU Compute.
-6. Set camera and render settings, and process the render using the Render drop down menu (or press F12)
+8. Process the render using the Render drop down menu (or press F12)

 ## Notes: